eyecantell/prepdir/INSTALL.md

 ## Usage after Installation

+### CLI Usage

-After installation, you can use the tool from anywhere:
+After installation, you can use the tool from the command line:

 - Output all files in current directory to prepped_dir.txt (UUIDs scrubbed by default)
   ```